varuntej07/MedTriageAI/README.md

+PS - This project was built as part of GitHub x Microsoft Hack Day on September 8

-# MedTriageAI ??
+# MedTriageAI

-An AI-powered medical triage system that receives phone calls, analyzes symptoms using Microsoft GraphRAG, and provides explainable medical recommendations.
+A voice-activated AI medical triage system that you can literally call on the phone (call +1 8337512248) and it instantly analyzes your symptoms to detect medical emergencies and provide intelligent health guidance. currently answers only basic info for MVP, thought this would be a good idea for using GraphRAG in the long run

-## ??
-Features
+## Features

 - **Phone Integration**: Twilio Voice API for handling phone calls
 - **AI Analysis**: Microsoft GraphRAG for medical knowledge reasoning